MakotoMiyakoshi/manualSiftMask/README.md

 # manualSiftMask()
 [Source Information Flow Toolbox (SIFT)](https://github.com/sccn/SIFT) by [Tim Mullen](https://intheon.io/team) is a nice tool to perform post-ICA effective connectivity analysis.
 Here, I suggest one approach to use it for resting state EEG.
-I recommend you calculate direct directed transfer function (dDTF08) [(Korzeniewska et al., 2008)](https://pubmed.ncbi.nlm.nih.gov/17712784/)
+I recommend we choose direct directed transfer function (dDTF08) [(Korzeniewska et al., 2008)](https://pubmed.ncbi.nlm.nih.gov/17712784/) as a metric of the effective connectivity.

 Designed to
 =================================